-Products used as raw materials by the food industry or HRI sector in food preparation do not need an INVIMA registration, but they do need a sanitary permit from the ICA and comply with the labeling regulations.
+Products used as raw materials by the food industry or HRI sector in food preparation do not need an INVIMA registration, but they do need a sanitary permit from ICA and comply with the labeling regulations.
 ICA is responsible for the issuance of import SPS permits for animal products, vegetables, fruits, grains, pet food, dairy products and agricultural inputs, including seeds and organic food.
-Biotechnology derived seed for planting must be approved by the inter-ministerial National Technical Committee in which ICA is a member.
 The import permit details the zoosanitary and/or SPS requirements.

 The request for the zoosanitary certificate issued by ICA must come with complete information to avoid delays and possible rejections.
-The ICA authorities specifically request: Port of Departure (e.g. Miami, USA), Destination (complete address and city in Colombia), and Trip (e.g. Miami to Barranquilla, if travel is direct, or Miami to Dominican Republic to Barranquilla).
+ICA authorities specifically request: Port of Departure (e.g. Miami, USA), Destination (complete address and city in Colombia), and Trip (e.g. Miami to Barranquilla, if travel is direct, or Miami to Dominican Republic to Barranquilla).

 The Colombian importer must first obtain the import permit from ICA before requesting an import license from the MOCIT.
 The importer should provide the exporter with the ICA import permit so the U.S. Department of Agriculture (USDA) can reference the permit with bilateral compliance agreements.
-The USDA then issues a sanitary export certificate referencing the requirements in ICA's import permit.
+USDA then issues a sanitary export certificate referencing the requirements in ICA's import permit.
 No shipments should be loaded and transported without the submission of the sanitary permit.
-Whenever ICA issues new import health requirements, Colombia must notify the WTO and allow a period for comments.
+Whenever ICA issues new import health requirements, Colombia must notify the WTO and allow a period for comment.
 Once implemented, both USDA Food Safety Inspection Service (FSIS) and the Animal Plant Health Inspection Service (APHIS) place the Colombian sanitary requirements on their respective web pages.